dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

    ```
    > 💡 This command will initialise your pipeline with chess as the source and the AWS S3 filesystem as the destination.

-### 2. Set up bucket storage and credentials
+### 2. Set Up Bucket Storage and Credentials

 #### AWS S3
-The command above creates sample `secrets.toml` and requirements file for AWS S3 bucket.
+The command above creates a sample `secrets.toml` and requirements file for the AWS S3 bucket.
 You can install those dependencies by running:
 ```
 pip install -r requirements.txt
 ```